-Now a different scenario: you buy a brand new laptop for $2000.00, but receive nothing in your inbox… no order confirmation, no payment receipt — just crickets.
+Picture this: You buy a brand new laptop for $2000.00, but receive nothing in your inbox.
+No order confirmation, no payment receipt — just crickets.

-Even minor errors or delays with your transactional emails can cause a massive erosion of trust with among your customers, potentially making them not want to come back.
+Because even minor errors or delays with your transactional emails can cause a massive loss of trust among your customers, potentially making them not want to come back.